-.1 Take measurements at the Place of the Work to ensure that metal fabrications are fabricated to fit surrounding construction, around obstructions and projections in place, or as indicated, and to suit service locations.
-The Contractor is responsible for confirming all Site dimensions.
+.1 Take measurements at the Place of the Work to ensure that metal fabrications are fabricated to fit surrounding construction, around obstructions and projections in place, or as indicated on the Contract drawings and to suit service locations.
+The Contractor shall be responsible for confirming all Site dimensions.

-- .1 Install metal fabrications plumb, true, square, straight, level, and accurately and tightly fitted together and to surrounding work. - .2 Include in work of this Section anchor bolts, high tensile bolts, washers and nuts, expansion bolts, toggles, straps, sleeves, brackets, clips, and other items necessary for secure installation as required by loading and Authorities Having Jurisdiction.
-Weld to CSA-S16-09. - .3 Attach metal fabrications to interior concrete and masonry with corrosion resistant expansion bolts to support load with a safety factor of 3. - .4 Attach metal fabrications to exterior concrete and masonry with non-shrink epoxy cement to support load with a safety factor of 3. - .5 Insulate between dissimilar metals or between metal, and masonry or concrete with bituminous paint to prevent electrolytic action. - .6 Where indicated, grout metal posts, pickets, balusters, and the like, in metal sleeves cast into concrete, with non-shrink quick setting epoxy anchor cement, unless detailed otherwise.
-Fabricate sleeves of 75 mm (3") minimum in depth. - .7 Hand items over for casting into concrete or building into masonry to appropriate trades together with setting templates.
+- .1 Install metal fabrications plumb, true, square, straight, level, and accurately and tightly fitted together and to surrounding work. - .2 Include in work of this Section anchor bolts, high tensile bolts, washers and nuts, expansion bolts, toggles, straps, sleeves, brackets, clips, and other items necessary for secure installation as required by loading and by the Authorities Having Jurisdiction.
+Weld in accordance with CSA-S16-09. - .3 Attach metal fabrications to interior concrete and masonry with corrosion resistant expansion bolts to support load with a safety factor of 3. - .4 Attach metal fabrications to exterior concrete and masonry with non-shrink epoxy cement to support load with a safety factor of 3. - .5 Insulate between dissimilar metals or between metal, and masonry or concrete with bituminous paint to prevent electrolytic action.

+- .6 Where indicated, grout metal posts, pickets, balusters, and the like, in metal sleeves cast into concrete, with non-shrink quick setting epoxy anchor cement, unless detailed otherwise.
+Fabricate sleeves of 75 mm (3") minimum in depth. - .7 Hand items over for casting into concrete or building into masonry to appropriate Subcontractors together with setting templates.